Hyperstop17/CMPSC497Midterm/README.md

-# CMPSC497MidtermThis is my branch make your own Hamid
+This is main branch Hamid make your own
-ECHO is on.
+Please do not push to main until we are done